Fashion Fictions brings people together to generate, experience and reflect on engaging fictional visions of alternative fashion cultures and systems.

 - share any historical or contemporary real-world examples that the current collection of Worlds bring to mind

-- express interest in participating in future workshops and ‘everyday dress’ projects.
+- express interest in participating in future Stage 2 workshops and Stage 3 ‘everyday dress’ projects, or running a related education project.

 Follow the links to find out more!